kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Proof of concept <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 I reorganized one of my old scripts to see if everything works as expected.
+The purpose is to start complex operations not from the browser but via shell allowing to let several of those operations run concurrently.
+The same process can be started from the browser as well, but then the first process is visible from the browser, the others are also run in a shell.

+Now with Docker this is a bit complicated as the browser process is handled by a container, and this container cannot do what the process needs.
+So I write a trigger file with the appropriate shell instruction in a directory accessible by the container and the shell (`tmp`), and let Cron check for the existence of this file and eventually start the processes recoded there.

 These are the 2 debugging instructions I inserted in my code:

     echo_line_no "==do== ID_EX :$ID_EX: FILE :$FILE: Date :$DATE:
     >>>>>>> : ==do== CMD :curl -N -s \"$CMD\":"